neoforged/Documentation/docs/gui/screens.md

      * 'topPos' should already represent the top left corner of where
      * the texture should be rendered as it was precomputed from the
      * 'imageWidth' and 'imageHeight'.
 The two zeros represent the
-     * integer u/v coordinates inside the 256 x 256 PNG file.
+     * integer u/v coordinates inside the PNG file, whose size is
+     * represented by the last two integers (typically 256 x 256).
      */
+    graphics.blit(
+        RenderType::guiTextured,
+        BACKGROUND_LOCATION,
+        this.leftPos, this.topPos,
-    graphics.blit(BACKGROUND_LOCATION, this.leftPos, this.topPos, 0, 0, this.imageWidth, this.imageHeight);
+        0, 0,
+        this.imageWidth, this.imageHeight,
+        256, 256
+    );
 }
 ```